andykuszyk/andykuszyk.github.io/2025-04-11-how-i-write-technical-documents.md

 # How I write technical documents

 I was recently talking with a colleague about how to write technical documents, and they asked me if I had any tips.
 Although I enjoy writing technical documents (e.g. design documents), I'm by no means an expert.
-I shared thoughts with my colleague, and they found them valuable, so here they are in written form&#x2013;my favourite medium!
+I shared my thoughts with my colleague, and they found them valuable, so here they are in written form&#x2013;my favourite medium!

 The sorts of documents I'm talking about in this context are technical design documents (TDDs), requests for comments (RFCs), and the like; a document communicating a technical idea for feedback and review, but not necessarily by someone familiar with the domain.